-- 41.4 Whilst the race is suspended : - neither the race nor the timekeeping system will stop; - cars may be worked on once they have stopped behind the red flag line or entered the pits but any such work must not impede the resumption of the race ; - refuelling is forbidden.
+- 41.4 Whilst the race is suspended: - neither the race nor the timekeeping system will stop, however, in accordance with Article 5.3 the length of the race suspension will be added to the maximum two hour period : - cars may be worked on once they have stopped behind the red flag line or entered the pits but any such work must not impede the resumption of the race; - refuelling is forbidden.
 A ten second time penalty (see Article 16.3b) will be imposed on any driver who enters the pit lane and whose car is refuelled after the signal to suspend the race was given.
-However, any car which was in the pit entry or pit lane when the signal to suspend the race was given will not incur a penalty; - only team members and officials will be permitted on the grid. - 41.5 Cars may enter the pit lane when the race is suspended but a drive through penalty (see Article 16.3.a) will be imposed on any driver who enters the pit lane or whose car is pushed from the grid to the pit lane after the race has been suspended.
+However, any car which was in the pit entry or pit lane when the signal to suspend the race was given will not incur a penalty: - only team members and officials will be permitted on the grid. - 41.5 Cars may not enter the pit lane when the race is suspended.
+A drive through penalty (see Article 16.3.a) will be imposed on any driver who enters the pit lane or whose car is pushed from the grid to the pit lane after the race has been suspended.
 Any car which was in the pit entry or pit lane when the race was suspended will not incur a penalty.
-However, if the cars have been directed into the pit lane (see Articles 40.11 and 41.2) a penalty will only be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.
+However, if the cars have been directed into the pit lane (see Articles 40.10 and 41.2) a penalty will only be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.